jhawkzz/FBAlpha-Shock/README.md

 ## Development
-This can be compiled using x86 Lubuntu with the toolchain in this repo.
-It also compiles and runs on x86 Lubuntu for local development and testing using the toolchain included with Lubuntu.
+This can be compiled using x86 Lubuntu with the arm-2011.09 toolchain.
+Specifically arm-none-linux-gnueabi *no hardfloat* It also compiles and runs on x86 Lubuntu for local development and testing using the toolchain included with Lubuntu.

 ## License
 See the included license.md for license.
 Final Burn Alpha 100 Mega Shock Edition is subject to the terms of the Final Burn Alpha license available here: [https://www.fbalpha.com/license/]